 Members shall seek to exercise their spiritual gifts for the mutual benefit of all the church body and shall submit to the loving care of the Elders.

 Section 6 Church Discipline

 The threefold purpose of church discipline is to glorify God by maintaining purity in the local church (1 Corinthians 5:6), to edify believers by deterring sin (1 Timothy 5:20), and to promote the spiritual welfare of the offending believer by calling him or her to return to a biblical standard of doctrine and conduct (Galatians 6:1).
-Members and regular attenders of this church who continue in serious doctrinal error or engage conduct that violates Scripture as determined by the Board of Elders, shall be subject to church discipline.
-How the elders deal with matters that are seriously wrong varies with the situation.
-In all matters the discipline used should not be used vindictively, but with a desire to restore the believer without compromising the truth.
+Members and regular attenders of this church who continue in serious doctrinal error or engage in conduct that violates Scripture as determined by the Board of Elders, shall be subject to church discipline.
+How the Elders deal with matters that are seriously wrong varies with the situation.
+In all matters, the discipline used should not be used vindictively, but with a desire to restore the believer without compromising the truth.
 The process of discipline should not become public except as a deliberate step when the matter has become so serious that it is appropriate for the body as a whole to be involved (Matthew 18:15-17).
 If all steps of church discipline have been exhausted then the church body will sever all fellowship with the unrepentant person (2 Thessalonians 3:14-15).

 In addition to church discipline, civil authorities must be involved when illegal activity is evident or reported, including (but not limited to) child or spousal abuse (see Romans 13:1-7).
 Church staff must also direct people to proper professional counseling when they are not trained or qualified to do so themselves.